PR0M3TH3AN/SeedPass/README.md

 ## Contact

-For any questions, suggestions, or support, please open an issue on the [GitHub repository](https://github.com/PR0M3TH3AN/SeedPass/issues) or contact the maintainer directly at on nostr at: https://primal.net/p/npub15jnttpymeytm80hatjqcvhhqhzrhx6gxp8pq0wn93rhnu8s9h9dsha32lx/.
+For any questions, suggestions, or support, please open an issue on the [GitHub repository](https://github.com/PR0M3TH3AN/SeedPass/issues) or contact the maintainer directly at on [Nostr](https://primal.net/p/npub15jnttpymeytm80hatjqcvhhqhzrhx6gxp8pq0wn93rhnu8s9h9dsha32lx).

 ---